 However, beyond that, charter schools run independently under agreements with the institutions that grant each of their unique charters.

-Authorised charters specify clear educational goals but may be different from those required by various state or federal governments.
+Authorized charters specify clear educational goals but may differ from those required by various state or federal governments.

-For instance, charter schools may decide to limit hiring to certified candidates, while public schools are only permitted to employ teachers who are certified.
+For instance, charter schools may decide to limit hiring to certified candidates, while public schools are only permitted to employ certified teachers.

 In addition to having less oversight from the government, charter schools are not subject to the same transparency standards.